The consumption of alcohol adversely has a number of effects on the various types of our blood cells along with their designated functions.

 Blood clotting, also known as coagulation, is a physiological process vital to the body to ensure the entire integrity of our vascular system.
 This process involves thrombocytes, or platelets, along with other dissolved plasma proteins.

 When a person experiences a cut or injury to a blood vessel, their body signals the body’s platelets to gravitate to the injury site.
 Here, they aggregate and bond, forming a temporary plug to prevent excessive loss of blood.
+You can learn more about that process on this page.

 The platelets achieve this by secreting proteins that initiate a chain of events with other proteins found in the blood, resulting in fibrin formation.